12th Armored Division (United States): Combat chronicle

 Elements crossed the Inn River and the Austrian border at Kufstein on 3 May.
 The 12th Armored Division was relieved by the 36th Infantry Division on 4 May.
 On 5 May, Lieutenant (later Captain) John C. Lee Jr., Co.
-B, 23rd Tank Battalion, organized the rescue of VIP French prisoners from an Alpine castle in Bavaria during the Battle for Castle Itter.
+B, 23rd Tank Battalion, organized the rescue of VIP French prisoners from an Alpine castle in Tyrol during the Battle for Castle Itter.
 Under Lee's command were members of the German Wehrmacht, who combined forces with 2 tanks from the 12th to fight the SS Commander and soldiers guarding the prisoners.
 For leading the successful rescue of these prisoners, Lee was promoted to captain and awarded the Distinguished Service Cross.

 The 12th Armored Division engaged in security duty around Ulm until 22 November 1945, when it left Marseille, France, for home.
 Some members of the 12th attended the US Army University, in either Biarritz, France or Shrivenham, England during this time.

 It was deactivated on 3 December 1945, and on 17 December 1945, its battle flags were turned in at Camp Kilmer, New Jersey.